agentultra/smolstore/README.md

 - _beginning_: index 0 of the stream
 - _index_ n: start at index _n_
 - _newest_: the last event recorded

+### Constraints ###

+Events must maintain a partial order within a stream.

+Events are persisted in the logical order in which they were received.

 ### Behaviours ###